Chiagoziemchidera/Movie-Catalog-Analysis/README.md

 - **Encoding Correction**: Resolved mojibake issues caused by inconsistent character encoding using encoding detection and standardization.
 - **Duplicate Removal**: Removed four exact duplicate records based on title and release year.
 - **Missing Value Imputation**: Filled missing values in non-essential fields with placeholder text to maintain dataset consistency.
-See the cleaning and transformation Python code here
+See the cleaning and transformation Python code [here](https://github.com/Chiagoziemchidera/Movie-Catalog-Analysis/blob/main/Netflix_Dataset_Cleaning.ipynb).

 To enable detailed frequency and categorical analysis, columns containing multivalued entries such as `listed_in` (genres), `country`, `director`, and `cast` were *exploded* into separate dimension tables.
 This normalization expanded the dataset as follows: